RHEcosystemAppEng/amq-cob/automation/jmeter_ansible_readme.md

     consumer_threads: 5
     jms_timeout_ms: 3000
     numberOfMessagesPerMin: 200
-    # Delete the jmeter home directory before setting up the client.
+    #Delete the jmeter home directory before setting up the client.
     clean_jmeter_home_directory: true
+    #Set to true for durable is false, otherwise set to false for durable is true.
+    non_persistent: true
 ```